matthahalol/Natural_Disaster_Alerts/README.md

 Initially, we planned to develop region-specific disaster response plans, but our data analysis revealed:
 	•	Earthquake magnitudes follow a relatively uniform distribution.
-	•	Floods and wildfires are influenced by environmental factors rather than specific locations.
 	•	A standardized global response strategy is more effective than regional approaches.

 As a result, we pivoted towards a generalized disaster response framework that can be applied across various scenarios.